Bounding the inefficiency of outcomes in generalized second price auctions: Model and Equilibrium Concepts

 \textbf{Assumption:} Players are \emph{conservative} and do not employ overbidding strategies in GSP auctions.
 This means that for pure strategies $b_i \leq v_i$, for mixed strategies $\prob(b_i > v_i) = 0$, and for Bayesian strategies $\prob(b_i(v_i) > v_i) = 0$ for all $v_i$.\\

-We use this assumption to rule out unnatural equilibria in which advertisers apply dominated strategies.
+We use this assumption to rule out unnatural equilibria in which advertisers apply {certain} dominated strategies.
 We remark that, in these equilibria, the social welfare may be arbitrarily worse than the optimal.
-It is therefore necessary to exclude dominated strategies in order to obtain meaningful bounds on the price of anarchy.
+It is therefore necessary to exclude {such} dominated strategies in order to obtain meaningful bounds on the price of anarchy.
 We note, however, that this phenomenon is not specific to the GSP auction: such degenerate equilibria exist even in the Vickrey auction for a single good, where truthful bidding is a weakly dominant strategy.
 Since the Vickrey auction is a special case of GSP auctions (where one slot has $\alpha_1=1$, all other slots have $\alpha_i=0$ and all quality factors have $\gamma_i = 1$), this issue carries over to our setting.
 Consider the example of a single-item Vickrey auction, where truthful bidding of $b_i=v_i$ is a weakly dominant strategy.
-Yet with overbidding, there are equilibria where an arbitrary player with low valuation bids excessively high (and hence wins), while everyone else bids $0$.
+Yet with overbidding, there are equilibria where an arbitrary player bids excessively high (and hence wins), while everyone else bids $0$.
+If the player bidding high has a low {valuation}, this results in a high price of anarchy.
 Note, however, that this Nash equilibrium seems very artificial as it depends crucially on the low valuation player using the dominated strategy of overbidding.
 Indeed, such an advertiser is exposed to the risk of negative utility (if some other advertiser submits a new bid between her valuation and bid) without any benefit.
 We therefore take the position that advertisers will avoid such dominated strategies when participating in the GSP auction.